rileyannis/ChangingEnvironmentGA/README.md

 #Changing Environments
-This project will observe the relative improvement in fitness of a digital organism moved from its natural environment to a new one, and them back.
+This project will observe the relative improvement in fitness of a digital organism moved from its natural environment to a new one, and then back.

 ##Researchers:
 Riley Annis, Josh Nahum, Emily Dolson